 Teachers as Role Models

-The Kids Count Data Center finds that males comprise 51% of the U.S. student population and females have represented 49%, a number that’s held steady since 2009.
-Combine that with a student population that is more than 50% nonwhite, and it’s clear that teacher populations are not representative of student populations.
+The Pew Research Center also finds that males comprise 51% of the U.S. student population and females have represented 49%, a number that’s held steady since 2009.
+Combine that with a student population that is more than 50% students of color, and it’s clear that teacher populations are not representative of student populations.

-Age, gender, race or ethnicity don’t effect teaching ability, but statistics reveal that students often do better academically and socially in representative classrooms.
+Age, gender, race or ethnicity don’t affect teaching ability, but statistics reveal that students often do better academically and socially in representative classrooms.
 This is particularly true with boys and older students.
-As the New York Times reported: “Research shows that students, especially boys, benefit when teachers share their race or gender.”
-Ultimately, “students tend to be inspired by role models they can relate to.”

 How Education Leaders Can Increase Diversity